Makhmur district: History

 Before 1991 the large district of Makhmur was part of Nineveh Governorate.
-In 1997~1998, the Makhmour refugee camp was created North-East ofnthe town to host refugees from Kurdish villages depopulated by Turkey.
+In 1997~1998, the Makhmour refugee camp was created North-East of the town to host refugees from Kurdish villages depopulated by Turkey.
 In 2003 Makhmur District became a part of Erbil Governorate.
 This lasted until 2008, when until further notice, the KRG agreed to hand over the district to the Federal Government.
 The district changed hands again in 2014, during the invasion of ISIS.
-Today, most of the district including its capital is administered as part of Ninawah Governorate.
+The district was fully recaptured by Iraqi governmental forces in 2017, reaching al-Kuwayr, just 20 kilometers south of Erbil and pushing Peshmerga out.
+Today, all of the district including its capital is administered as part of Ninawah Governorate.